agmah-ai/esp-modbus/docs/en/esp-modbus.rst

     ESP_ERROR_CHECK(mbc_master_setup((void*)&comm_info));

-.. note:: Refer to :doc:`esp_netif component <../network/esp_netif>` for more information about network interface initialization.
+.. note:: Refer to `esp_netif component <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/network/esp_netif.html>`__ for more information about network interface initialization.

 The slave IP addresses in the table can be assigned automatically using mDNS service as described in the example.
-Refer to :example:`protocols/modbus/tcp/mb_tcp_master` for more information.
+Refer to :ref:`example TCP master <example_mb_tcp_master>` for more information.

 .. note:: RS485 communication requires call to UART specific APIs to setup communication mode and pins.
-Refer to :ref:`uart-api-running-uart-communication` section of UART documentation.
+Refer to the `UART communication section <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/uart.html#uart-api-running-uart-communication>`__ in documentation.

 .. _modbus_api_master_start_communication: